LakshyaSaxena14/15-to-30min-mini-projects/face_detector/README.md

 # Face Detector

-This program is a opencv program in python that can open a user's webcam and open detect its face.
+This program is a opencv program in python that can open a user's webcam and detect its face.

 To install all the required modules, open the terminal in the directory where the user have cloned the repository and type